What Is Mange?

 Mange is primarily caused by the infestation of mites that live on or burrow into a dog’s skin.
 There are different types of mites responsible for the two main forms of mange:

-• Sarcoptic Mange (Scabies): The Sarcoptes scabiei mite spreads through direct contact with an infected animal or contaminated bedding, grooming tools, or environments.
-Dogs that are in close quarters with other animals, such as in shelters or kennels, are at higher risk.
+The Sarcoptes scabies mite spreads through direct contact with an infected animal or contaminated bedding, grooming tools, or environments.
+Dogs that are in close quarters with other animals, such as in shelters or kennels, are at higher risk. - Demodectic Mange:

-• Demodectic Mange: The Demodex mite is naturally present on most dogs and usually doesn’t cause problems.
+The Demodex mite is naturally present in most dogs and usually doesn’t cause problems.
 However, puppies with immature immune systems, older dogs, or those with compromised immune systems are more susceptible to an overgrowth of these mites, leading to mange.

 Environmental factors, stress, and poor nutrition can also weaken a dog’s immune system, making them more vulnerable to mite infestations and the development of mange.